Sonya Keefe: Club career

-In 2023, she moved to Spain and joined CP Cacereño in the second division.
+In 2023, Keefe moved to Spain and joined CP Cacereño in the second division.
+She left them in July 2024 and switched to DUX Logroño.

+After getting promotion to the Liga F with DUX Logroño, Keefe signed with Granada on 10 July 2025.

 International career

 Youth teams

 Keefe played in Chile's Under-17 national team, and scored a goal against Thailand in a tournament.

-In 2018, Keefe represented Chile's Under-20 futsal team in the 2018 Summer Youth Olympics.
+At under-20 level, she was part of the Chile squad at the 2018 South American Games.
+In 2018, Keefe also represented Chile's Under-20 futsal team in the 2018 Summer Youth Olympics.

 Senior teams

 Keefe was first called to the Chile women's national team in 2020 for the friendly games against Zambia, but she did not play.
 In September 2021, she was called to the national team and played in a training match against Uruguay.

 Keefe made her senior debut against Mexico in a friendly on 10 October 2022.